mconverti/azure-sdk-for-media-services-extensions/README.md

 string mediaProcessorName = "Windows Azure Media Encoder";

 // The task configuration.
-string taskConfiguration = "H264 Smooth Streaming 720p";
+string taskConfiguration = "H264 Adaptive Bitrate MP4 Set 720p";

 // The input asset for the task.
 Get a reference to it from the context.
 IAsset inputAsset = null;

 // The name for the output asset of the task.